vi-s/jetty_wordcount/README.txt

+Please create a directory called 'resources' in the project root directory: mkdir resources

+Then put all the text files you want to be processed in the resources folder.

 To build and run the project use Maven; only one command is necessary.
 Issue this command from the root project directory: mvn -e clean compile exec:java